Vermont

 Eligibility

 • First-time registrants in Vermont must take the voter’s oath.
 You must be 18 to take the oath, and it may be self-administered.
+Find more information on the voter’s oath here.

 • College students may choose to register to vote at either their home address OR at their college address.
 See more information here.